 Funny thing this is that happens when I come home these days.
 In lieu of the luxury of close by living, conversations flow differently.
-The space for forgetfulness, the one that let’s you say in the midst of talking when you realize you must to rush home to make dinner, “Oh, gotta go and I forgot to tell you about… get you next time,” well, it’s not there.
+The space of forgetfulness, the one that let’s you say in the midst of talking when you realize you must to rush home to make dinner, “Oh, gotta go and I forgot to tell you about… get you next time,” well, it’s not there.

 “Are you sure you don’t want to stay over?” asks Sabine as I stand at her front door, readying to leave.
 “I cleaned the bathroom.”

-We lean in to hug each other good-bye, and then we each say, I think at the same time or maybe a hair’s breadth after one another, “I love you.”
+We lean in to hug each other good-bye, and then we say, I think at the same time or maybe a hair’s breadth after one another, “I love you.”

 We’re forty years into this friendship, girlfriend.
 Course we do.

 Busy?
 Oh ya.

 I’ve been crisscrossing this *uckingly huge, sprawling and mostly under construction city trying to figure out how or where I can get across King Street, while its dug up for the next *ucking decade for the *ucking LRT construction—three or four times daily—to meet my *ucking, self-inflicted schedule, as I try to connect with as many people as possible while here.
 Apologies for *xpletives but I hang out with Cape Bretoners on a regular basis and that *uck is part of the lexicon, and it’s starting to work for me.